integrations/slack/README.md

 ## Contributing
 Want to help improve the integration between GitHub and Slack?
 Check out the [contributing docs](CONTRIBUTING.md) to get involved.

+## License
+The project is available as open source under the terms of the [MIT License](LICENSE).

+When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).